firebase/extensions/storage-resize-images/README.md

 * Sizes of resized images: What sizes of images would you like (in pixels)?
 Enter the sizes as a comma-separated list of WIDTHxHEIGHT values.

-* Delete Original File: if you select "yes", the original image will be deleted from the Cloud Storage bucket.
-Useful when you only need the thumbnail and not the full resolution image.

 * Cloud Storage path for resized images: A relative path in which to store resized images.
 For example, if you specify a path here of `thumbs` and you upload an image to `/images/original.jpg`, then the resized image is stored at `/images/thumbs/original_200x200.jpg`.
 If you prefer to store resized images at the root of your bucket, leave this field empty.
 Learn more about [how this parameter works](https://firebase.google.com/products/extensions/storage-resize-image).